-Due to their small size, it is difficult to get rid of fruit flies form houses by means of ordinary fly-screens.
-They also may make three-way into paper bags or other containers in which overripe or fermenting fruit is brought into the home.
-They reproduce rapidly, their entire life cycle from egg to winged fly only lasting less than two weeks.
+Due to their small size, it is difficult to get rid of fruit flies from houses by means of ordinary fly-screens.
+They also may make their way into paper bags or other containers in which overripe or fermenting fruit is brought into the home.
+They reproduce rapidly; their entire lifecycle from egg to winged fly only lasting less than two weeks.

-Fruit Flies tend to be most active during the late spring, ending up plainly extremely copious at the collection time.
+Fruit Flies tend to be most active during the late spring, when it is warm and their is copious food available to them.
 Fruit flies are usually very common year-round if they stay indoors.

 The most effective way to prevent fruit flies is to make sure kitchen areas and any surface that has come in contact with food is cleaned thoroughly.
-This mainly includes sustenance or refreshments that have spilled; taking out the trash regularly; washing dishes; and putting away meat products in the ice chest rather than on the ledge, particularly after it has matured.
+This mainly includes food or refreshments that have spilled; taking out the trash regularly; washing dishes; and putting away meat products in the refrigerator rather than on the counter, particularly after it has matured.
 The flies will swarm any container of food when it has been left out too long.

-To clean surfaces after the flies have been killed, splash them with a cleaner than with some water and afterward wipe it down with a paper towel.
+To clean surfaces after the flies have been killed, splash them with a cleaner, then with some water, and afterward wipe it down with a paper towel.
 Fly swatters are usually a good method to killing these flies.

 Once a house is loaded with natural product flies, it’s best to find and take out excess food to prevent reproducing.
-The reproducing destinations must be expelled or cleaned or else the issue will persevere, paying little respect to how frequently bug sprays are utilized.
-After discovering rearing territories and killing them, it’s best to use a pyrethrum-based, vaporized bug spray to dispense with any flies that are as yet flying around.
+The reproductive nests must be gotten rid of or cleaned or else there will continue to be fruit fly issues—paying little respect to how frequently bug sprays are utilized.
+After discovering where they are reproducing and killing them, it’s best to use a pyrethrum-based, vaporized bug spray to dispense with any flies that are still flying around.